Governance Control Catalog

 GC-001: Entity Field Coverage

-AI-generated entity fields must overlap at least 60% with the deterministic baseline.
-Prevents the AI from inventing unsupported entity structures or removing required fields.
+AI-assisted entity fields must meet a required overlap threshold with the deterministic baseline.
+Prevents unsupported entity structures or removal of required fields.

 Enforcement: draft validation